eagerlearnersk/sql-dummy-editor/README.md

 - **Largest Contentful Paint (LCP)**: 0.3 seconds

 ## ** How Performance is measured **
-- **LightHouse Performance Analysis**
+- **Lighthouse Performance Analysis**
   - Generated Lighthouse reports for both deployed and local environments.
   - Evaluated how resources were being utilized and identified opportunities for optimization.
-- **Optimizations Implemented**:
+  - **Optimizations Implemented:**
     - Minified CSS and JavaScript.
     - Lazy-loaded resources to reduce initial page load time.
     - Removed unused CSS and JS.

 - **React Profiler**
-- Identified unnecessary rerenders
+  - Identified unnecessary re-renders.
-- **Optimizations Implemented**:
+  - **Optimizations Implemented:**
-- useCallback and useMemo to memoize functions and values.
+    - Used `useCallback` and `useMemo` to memoize functions and values.
-- memo to prevent child components from re-rendering unnecessaril
+    - Used `memo` to prevent child components from re-rendering unnecessarily.

-- **Lazy loaded the component using React.Suspense**
+- **Lazy Loading with React.Suspense**
+  - Lazy-loaded components using `React.Suspense` to improve performance and reduce the initial load time.

 Deployed at: https://67b75b9fc1f0a60f460cd093--papaya-baklava-596918.netlify.app/